15 Nov 2024

 Taking action, the Chancellor outlined that new growth-focused remit letters to the Financial Conduct Authority, Prudential Regulation Committee, Monetary Policy Committee, Financial Policy Committee and the Payment Systems Regulator have been issued.
 These make clear that the Chancellor “expect them to fully support this government’s ambitions on economic growth”.

-A call for evidence on the role of the Financial Ombudsman Service has also been published, looking at the how to improve how the Service operates and how it can better work with the FCA.
+A call for evidence on the role of the Financial Ombudsman Service has also been published.
+This will look at the how to improve how the Service operates and how it can better work with the FCA.

 In our Growth Plan, we called for the Government to deliver a pro-growth regulatory system so we are pleased to see the Government taking further steps on this.